IndiaFilings

-Guide to Extraordinary General Meeting
+Guide To Extraordinary General Meeting

 All general meetings of a company in India except the statutory meeting and the annual general meetings are called an extraordinary general meeting.
 There is a gap of around a year or 18 months between two annual general meetings.
 Therefore, if an important business arises in between two annual general meetings that require shareholders approval, then an extraordinary general meeting can be called.